 Such is the stuff of family legends, in this case, mine, and remained so for over forty years for me.
 In the small town of Maldon where I was born and raised most families in the town had similar legends that were a synopsis of their family history.
 These were handed down through the generations like Moses tablets from the Mount, accepted without question.
 These legends were also mutually shared amongst many of the other families in town which added to the sense of community belonging and comfortable security that came with living in a small town such as this.
 You belonged here, you had a shared history that was generally accepted without judgement.

 I was no different and accepted the legend as it was but in my forties, with my two sons growing up, I felt a need to flesh out more of the family history that I could hand on to them.
 In particular where did Peter Stacey come from?
-I knew a little about Ellen from my aunt Coral who remembered her from childhood as having even then a rich Irish brogue and it was generally assumed Ellen had migrated from county Cork in Ireland, but did she?
+I knew a little about Ellen from my aunt Coral who remembered her from childhood as having even then a rich Irish brogue and it was generally assumed Ellen had migrated from county Limerick in Ireland, but did she?
 And Peter, where did he come from?
 And how did they meet up, and where?
 I expressed my interest in researching the family tree to Uncle Des Farley when I was on a visit to Maldon.
 Des wasn’t really my uncle, he was really a cousin to my Dad being the son of Ida, one of Peter and Ellen’s daughters but during my childhood it was polite for children to call any older people who were not my immediate family uncle or aunt as if they were related.
 In our small town more often than not they were some sort of relation anyway, albeit distant.
 Des quite happily encouraged me to do some digging because as I still remember him saying, curiously, “things aren’t necessarily as they seem”.
 He wouldn’t offer any further elaboration at that time despite all my urgings.

 Well I love a good mystery and Des’ comment had made this a personal one which really whetted my appetite.
 Personal computers and the internet were still in their very infancy at that time so I turned to the NSW State Library and their microfiche records.
 I spent a number of studious afternoons poring through these records and managed to view all of the birth certificates for the first 10 children.
 The tenth, a girl, however presented a new piece of information, a new picture, in that her mother is listed as Ellen Cosgrove, Ellen’s maiden name, her father was unknown, unidentified, and certainly not the Peter Stacey on the other nine births.
-Poor Ellen was not so lonely in her bereavement apparently.
+Poor Ellen was not so lonely in her widowhood apparently.

 I could however find no trace of either Albert Francis or Francis Albert through the NSW Records.
 I had to resort to writing to the Victorian Registrar, with a fee, to obtain the birth certificate of Francis Albert, born 1891, at least.
 I received a certified copy of the page from the original handwritten schedule of births recorded for an Albert Francis born in 1885 to Ellen Stacey, father unknown.
 This was six years before my grandfathers birth date and presumably my “Uncle Bert” as I knew him, the 11th child.
 I immediately rang the Victorian Registrar’s office to complain that they had not sent me the one I was most interested in, Francis Albert, but the woman politely informed me that this was the closest they could find to my request.